Samsung DVE45T3400W Dryer Relay Replacement Guide

 For more precise verification that your DVE45T3400W heating relay is functioning correctly:

-- Use an infrared thermometer: Point the thermometer at the exhaust vent of your DVE45T3400W while it’s running in heat mode
+- Use an infrared thermometer: Point the thermometer at the exhaust vent of your DVE45T3400W while it’s running in heat mode.

 - Verify temperature: Exhaust air temperature should exceed 120°F (49°C) within the first few minutes of operation.
-Typical exhaust temperature for a functioning DVE45T3400W is 130-160°F (54-71°C)
+Typical exhaust temperature for a functioning DVE45T3400W is between 130-160°F (54-71°C).

-- Record multiple readings: Take readings at the 3-minute mark, 5-minute mark, and 10-minute mark to ensure heat output remains consistent throughout the cycle
+- Record multiple readings: Take readings at the 3-minute mark, 5-minute mark, and 10-minute mark to ensure heat output remains consistent throughout the cycle.

 Frequently Asked Questions